 He is an avid runner who started running in 2005.
-Since then he completed over 200 races including 70 marathons, 45 50Ks, 14 50-miler, 4 100K, 25 100-miler, and one 144-miler (twice around Lake Tahoe in California).
-In Switzerland, he so far has run the Aletsch half-marathon, the Zürcher marathon, the Swiss City Luzerner marathon, the Zermatter marathon, and the Zermatter ultramarathon, and the Zermatt Ultrak "Sky" 49K.
+Since then he has completed over 100 Ultramarathons and 79 marathons.
+In Switzerland, he has run the Aletsch half-marathon, the Lausanne marathon, the Zürcher marathon, the Swiss City Luzerner marathon, the Zermatter marathon, the Zermatter ultramarathon, and the Zermatt Ultrak "Sky" 49K.

 Christian Langenegger started casually running in university.
 However, it was only after he moved back to Switzerland from Canada that running became a mainstay of his life.
 In 2009, he ran his first marathon in Lucerne and was hooked.
 From there he went on to run approximately ten marathons a year till 2014.
 This year marks Christian’s return to running after a two-year hiatus, and there could be almost no better return than in helping with the Swiss Alps 100.

 Christian lives at the foot of the Uetliberg in Zurich with his girlfriend.
 His typical run is an out-and-back to the top of the Limit City’s local mountain.
 When he’s not running, writing or travelling, he’s working as a senior strategy consultant with Swiss Approach Group Ltd. Christian also actively supports the charity organization Room to Read.